andrewdjackson/memsulator/README.md

 ## Protocol

 The ECU's diagnostic port uses a serial protocol, with 8 data bits, no parity, and 1 stop bit, running at 9600 bps.

+## Readmems

+I have included an example readmems.cfg.
+This config is used by my fork of librosco/readmems available in my readmems repo.
+This version of readmems writes the output of read-raw to a log file and a binary file that can be used by the memsviewer diagnostic analyser.